 Secondly, in a longer composition that included a bit more factual data and some credible citations, the blog, Inactivity: Why Exercise is More Important Than Ever, uses more appeal to logos and ethos to inform the audience compared to the more pathos and logos driven appeals of the infographic.
 While there was some difference in that aspect, Inactivity does have some similarity to the infographic with its mode and media.
 This blog also uses a multi-modal media including visual and text-based ideals along with a digital media to address an audience who again has access to the internet and is generally aspiring to exercise or has already begun to do so.
 The style and design of this composition brings in subtitles, graphs and data, and some credible references such as, "Researchers at Wayne State University School of Medicine," which seem to own the purpose of keeping organization, giving some visual representation to the benefits of exercise, and leaving an idea of trustworthiness with the reader.
 Finally, in analyzation of this article, the informative genre once more conforms to the standards of the theme, and it seems to be the most effective of the compositions in doing so.
-The reason for this comes from how all the information is backed up with sources and the graphs and diagrams that make the blog much easier to understand.
+The whole blog gives reason after reason of how exercise is crucial to keep daily bodily functions running smoothly, and then goes beyond that to back up those reasons with graphs and data depicting clear differences in the results of active and non-active people.
+This informational analysis shows how the article conforms and portrays the expected ideas that one would think of when curating a theme of exercise benefits.

 The third of the compositions to be analyzed, a song written by hip hop artist, Eminem, is titled Phenomenal.
 The mode of this composition is audial differing from what has been seen so far, but the media remains digital.
 The audience of the song is really anyone with access to music whether it be a phone, an iPod, or anything of the sort.
-The style and design is somewhat peculiar for songs when compared to other compositions which tend to be visual.
+The style and design are somewhat peculiar for songs when compared to other compositions that tend to be visual.
 The punctuation and annunciation of certain lines bring emphasis, and the rhythm of the song brings enjoyability to the listener, which is a huge appeal to pathos.
 This idea is most likely the purpose.
+The genre of this composition is persuasive, and somewhat subverts the principles of the theme because it does not informationally explain to the listener the great assistance to the body that exercise can lend.
 As stated in the introduction, the song itself is not directly meant to explain any benefits of exercise or physical activity.
-Rather, it provides motivation to the listener with lines such as "However long that it takes, I'll go to whatever lengths," and this also seems to be a purpose of the design.
-The genre of this composition is persuasive, which somewhat subverts the principles of the theme because it's not informational.
+Rather, it provides motivation to the listener with lines such as

+"However long that it takes, I'll go to whatever lengths," and this idea also adds to be a purpose of the design.